 Find out what your ISP offers and decide what you actually need.
 Consider how long you expect to be online, the size of the files you will be transferring and when you are most likely to be online.
 It is not recommended to select an ISP by price alone.

-'Metered' access gives you access to the internet on a 'pay as you go' basis and might also include a monthly fee.
+'Metered' access gives you "pay as you go" internet.
+It might also include a monthly fee.
 Generally metered internet access is at local call rates and you may get some free hours each month.

 Connecting to the internet during the day can be more expensive than at evenings and weekends.
 Consider an 'unmetered' tariff if you will be going online a lot during the daytime.
 Monthly subscriptions for 'unmetered' tariffs also mean you don't need to worry about telephone bills for the time you are online.

 If you want to use the phone whilst you are online, you can choose a broadband connection or get a second line installed specifically for internet access.
-A broadband connection lets you be online all day, get instant emails, surf the internet much faster, exchange large files and can provide a connection for several computers.
+A broadband connection allows online access all day:

 If you are thinking of building your own website, choose an ISP that offers hosting space as part of the package.